Background and objective

 FRAME, VOICE, REPORT! is a support facility granted by the European Commission with the objective of strengthening and enhancing awareness and engagement among EU citizens in relation to the Sustainable Development Goals - more commonly known as the Global Goals.

-Through two application rounds, the FRAME, VOICE, REPORT support facility will finance communication actions of European civil society organisations in order to raise awareness and increase engagement of EU citizens in the efforts towards realising the Global Goals.
+Through two application rounds (one in 2018 and one in 2019) FRAME, VOICE, REPORT has financed communication actions of European civil society organisations in order to raise awareness and increase engagement of EU citizens in the efforts towards realising the Global Goals.
 The grants also involve a joint learning cycle for grantees.
+See all granted Actions under "Grant overview"

 FRAME, VOICE, REPORT is designed and managed by six European partners - CISU, COP, KEPA, LAFEDE, RESACOOP and WILDE GANZEN plus 11.11.11 as associate - and built on these partners’ previous experiences with development education: